cognitiveclodfr/shopify-fulfillment-tool/docs/QUICK_START.md

 **Rule Engine:**
 - Automatically tag orders based on conditions
-- Example: Tag "COD" if payment method is Cash on Delivery
+- Example: Tag "small BOX" if total q of products is 3
 - Configure in Settings → Rules

 **Sets/Bundles:**